Show your support for new laws

 We need to give power back to communities by guaranteeing community legal rights to ensure that environment laws are enforced fairly and transparently, to have decisions reviewed on the basis of their merits and to ensure all communities have a say in decision-making.

-- Maintain political pressure on the government to commit to create new nature laws and institutions that actually work to end Australia’s extinction crisis.
-The focus is on the Environment Protection and Biodiversity Conservation Act review scheduled for 2019.
+- Maintain political pressure on the government to commit to strong nature laws and institutions that actually work to end Australia’s extinction crisis.
+The focus is on the Environment Protection and Biodiversity Conservation Act (EPBC) review.

 - Undertake research and investigations to expose the crisis in the media.